LucasIkuhara/boid-aquarium/README.md

 # Boid Aquarium

+## Try it live!

+There is a working demo you can check out right now at https://lucasikuhara.github.io/boid-aquarium/

 ## What are Boids?

 The general idea of Boids is simulating flocking behavior (aka organized group movement) in individuals with no central planning.